What is Confirmation of Payee?

 Is Confirmation of Payee available for payments made in Macquarie Business Online?

-At this stage, Confirmation of Payee is not available for payments made in Macquarie Business Online.
+Confirmation of Payee is ready to use for payments made in the browser version of Macquarie Business Online.

 I'm receiving a payment into my account.
 Who can see my account name?